 Teaching professionals are a vital part of our academic community and are essential to fulfilling the core teaching and service missions of the College.
 Teaching professionals are subject to annual evaluation for merit raises and promotions as described on this page.

 RIGHTS AND PRIVILEGES OF TEACHING PROFESSIONALS

 Faculty members in the Teaching Professor or Professor of the Practice lines are considered regular members of the faculty.
 They are invited and encouraged to attend College faculty meetings and to vote on matters of concern to the faculty.
-In addition, they are eligible for College Faculty Development and travel funds.
+In addition, they are eligible for College Faculty Development funds.
 Teaching professionals are accorded all rights and privileges of the tenured and tenure track faculty with two exceptions: they are not eligible for Reynolds Research leaves, and they may not vote on any aspect of the hiring, tenure, or promotion of tenure track faculty.
 Departments are, however, encouraged to include teaching professionals in meetings and discussions concerning all other departmental matters.